CSCI-442-Mines/student-env/docs/Setting Up The Docker Container.md

     - Remember to follow the post-installation steps for Linux: https://docs.docker.com/engine/install/linux-postinstall/
     - For Linux specific issues with Docker, feel free to email TA Luke Beukelman (lukebeukelman@mines.edu).

+TODO: Explain how to open a terminal for windows /linux mac.

 Open a new terminal on your computer and verify that your docker installation is working by running the following command:
 ```
 $ docker run hello-world